-Source: Applied Development Economics, based
+Source: Applied Development Economics, based on CA EDD LMID

-Farm employment grew at a 2.2 percent annual rate between 2010 and 2015 but is projected to increase at a slower rate of 0.5 percent over the next ten years (Table 4).
-Much of the agricultural job growth is projected in farm support (NAICS 115), especially from farm labor contractors (NAICS 115115) (Table 5).
+Farm employment grew at a 5.1 percent annual rate between 2010 and 2015 but is projected to increase at a more tepid rate of 0.9 percent over the next ten years (Table 4).
+Despite these overall trends, some job growth is projected in farm support (NAICS 115), especially within farm labor contracting (NAICS 115115) (Table 5).
 A number of factors affect farm employment including availability of water and continued mechanization of farming operations.
 In addition, employers interviewed for this study indicated that the new state minimum wage law will affect employment opportunities in both farming and food processing and related industries.
+In addition, current efforts in the State Assembly to limit the agricultural work day are seen as a threat to employment growth.

-Manufacturing industries in CCWC region are mainly in food processing.
-Manufacturing jobs increased by more than 5,100 jobs between 2010 and 2015, from 101,451 in 2010 to 105,607 in 2015.
-This sector is expected to slow its growth over the next ten years, adding about 7,000 jobs.
-Within manufacturing, food processing (NAICS 311-312) is expected to increase annually by 0.8 percent
+Manufacturing industries in Merced County are mainly in food processing.
+Manufacturing jobs increased by more than 1,200 jobs between 2010 and 2015, from 7,988 in 2010 to 9,205 in 2015.
+While this sector grew by 2.9 percent a year between 2010 and 2015, it is expected to grow at a slower rate of 0.9 percent per year over the ten years.
+Within manufacturing, food processing (NAICS 311-312) is expected to grow annually by 0.4 percent between 2015 and 2025.
+Manufacturing industries such as fruit and vegetable canning (NAICS 311421), fluid milk manufacturing (NAICS 311511), and wineries (NAICS 312130) are expected to increase by 150 new jobs respectively between 2015 and 2025 (Table 5).